A contribution to the understanding

 Certain psychoanalytic schools have been loathsome of the notion of the death drive, and for most analysts it has been riven with problems.
 I put forth an interpretation that makes sense of it.
 The contraposition of Eros and Thanatos, following Freud, is relevant in so far as Eros denotes the symbiotic power that works to achieve an unthinking wholeness, whether its in the regressive form or vis-a-vis other beings.
 Thanatos can be understood as the force that defends the borders, particularly the incest barrier, taken in its wide meaning.
 Merger is resisted, sometimes even on pain of death.
 The ego, especially the weak ego, must defend its borders as the symbiotic experience threatens its existence with unconscious dissolution.
 At least it faces regression to an earlier naive phase, something which invokes incestual fear.
 The ego is very reluctant to acquire any form of weakness.
 Bodily weakness is a lesser problem.

-The weak ego, especially in the narcissistic personality, has a pronounced aversion to vulnerability in the other party, as it can cause chinks in the armour.
+The frail ego, especially in the narcissistic personality, has a pronounced aversion to vulnerability in the other party, as it can cause chinks in the armour.
 Thanatos is called up in an effort to neutralize symbiotic Eros.
 Following the pattern of projective identification, a little twig on the Mother-tree is cut off, in the manner of a vicarious sacrifice.
 The projection occurs since the perpetrator himself is unknowingly an outgrowth on the Mother, especially in cases where his personality is merely a product of his own cultural and ethnic group.
 It represents the sacrifice of a limb, which is a recurrent motif in mythology and in history of culture and religion.
 Yet the inferior personality experiences an equally strong symbiotic drive when the other party conforms to collective ideals.

 In the encounter with a personality of greater scope the delimitations of the ego are threatened.
 Advanced culture of great range activates Thanatos in the inferior personality.
 Since it is unmanageable to adapt, a personality of lesser scope is threatened with dissolution.
 Only if Eros is curbed can ego delimitations be upheld.
 The “Other” represents a threat to the inner narcissistic harmony formed upon vanity and self-conceit, which is ego wholeness